ZanattaMichael/SelMVP/README.md

 Once downloaded, unblock and extract the driver to the 'Assemblies' sub-directory within the Selenium PowerShell directory.

-To determine the location of the module you can run the following PowerShell:
+To determine the location of the Module, you can run the following PowerShell:

 `Import-Module Selenium ; Get-Module Selenium | Select-Object Path`